 - A personal statement and three letters of recommendation are required.

-- Applicants must meet both the above departmental admission requirements and the Graduate School admission requirements.
+- Applicants must meet both departmental admission requirements and the Graduate School admission requirements.

-- Upon entry to the graduate program, students are matched with a faculty advisor.
-Faculty advisors helps students hone their interests, assists with identifying research projects, provide support for career development, and link students to the greater campus community.
+- Upon entry to the graduate program, applicants are matched with a faculty advisor.
+Faculty advisors help students hone their interests, assist with identifying research projects, provide support for career development, and link students to the greater campus community.
 Students have the benefit of regular dialogues with faculty members.
 Seminars and integrated discussion groups allow for increased interaction with core faculty and community lecturers.
 Finally, the work of students is valued as evidenced by their entries in the annual department poster session, participation in public health symposia, authorship of publications, and involvement in community/research projects.

 Graduate School Resources